Home » Snacks » Saltines From Scratch

 Ingredients Needed

-- Semonlina or Cake Flour - The most important part of getting the right texture for these classic soda crackers is to start with a flour of the right texture.
-All purpose flour isn't going to cut it, you need a flour that's ground extra fine like a cake flour or a fine semolina flour.
+• Cake Flour – The most important part of getting the right texture for these classic soda crackers is to start with a flour that’s the right texture.
+All-purpose flour isn’t going to cut it; you need a flour that’s ground extra fine, like a cake flour.

-- Butter - Key not only for the texture of the cracker dough, but also to add the right flavor.
+• Butter and Vegetable Oil – Key ingredients not only for the texture of the cracker dough, but also for adding the right flavor.

-- Instant yeast, Baking Soda, and Cream of Tatar - Your leavening agents which create the right amount of air within the crackers to create the signature texture.
+• Instant yeast, Baking Soda, and Cream of Tartar – The leavening agents that create the right amount of air in the crackers, producing the signature texture.

 How to Make Saltines From Scratch